Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Yeah, yeah.

-This is often portrayed as her being forced out, despite her leadership abilities, owing
+This is often portrayed as her being forced out, despite her leadership abilities owing to misogynistic laws.

-i was saying before so at least she had her family's land to go back to i think this is why england
+So at least she had her family's land to go back to.

-letting people own stuff rather than letting the queen own everything we're just not really
+They kept like letting people own stuff rather than letting the queen own everything.

 but also, oh, I'm uncomfy.